hanabi/hanabi.github.io/misc/BGA.md

 #### Reviewing

-Many different people play on the website, but I think that the majority are part of the *Hyphen-ated Group*.
+Many different people play on the website, but I think that the majority are part of the *Hyphenated Group*.
 In terms of playstyle, we play in a manner similar to how BGA players play, but with a lot more "special moves" thrown in.

-More importantly, when *Hyphen-ated Group* members play together, we typically review every single game, turn by turn.
+More importantly, when *Hyphenated Group* members play together, we typically review every single game, turn by turn.
 Why do this?
 It accelerates the process of synchronizing everyone's strategies and playstyle to ensure that we are all on the same page.
 And it accelerates the process of making everyone really good at Hanabi, because people get the chance to learn from mistakes that they never would have known that they made.
 It's just a lot of fun - reviewing the game and looking for the best moves can be more fun than actually playing the game.

 For the purposes of reviewing, we talk to each other in a voice chat.
 Using a voice chat is worlds better than typing text snippets at each other, as you may imagine.
 To facilitate this, we use a program called [Discord](https://discord.gg/FADvkJp), which is a voice and chat application similar to Skype.
 (Discord is in widespread use among gamers nowadays and doesn't have the security vulnerabilities that Skype does.)